 In preparing the Report, WSP has relied upon data, surveys, analyses, designs, plans and other information provided by or on behalf of the Client.
 Except as otherwise stated in the Report, WSP has not verified the accuracy or completeness of the Client Data.
-To the extent that the statements, opinions, facts, information, conclusions and/or recommendations in this Report are based in whole or part on the Client Data, those conclusions are contingent upon the accuracy and completeness ed, with a set i.ed, with a set i.ed, with a set i.ed, with a set in the office of the set is a set of the Client Data.
+To the extent that the statements, opinions, facts, information, conclusions and/or recommendations in this Report are based in whole or part on the Client Data, those conclusions are contingent upon the accuracy and completeness itheld with the control of the contr of the Client Data.
 WSP will not be liable in relation to incorrect conclusions or findings in the Report should any Client Data be incorrect or have been concealed, withheld, misrepresented or otherwise